lnsoso/WOW_Classic_AddOns/VuhDo/README.md

 - You can easily keep track of all of your buffs
 - You can rebuff automatically chosing the most suitable spell and target
 - You can smart buff your raid automatically selecting missing buffs

 Special Features:
 - Up to 10 independent raid member panels
-- Completely free arrangement of raid members: You can move any group to any position in any panel:
+- Completely free arrangement of raid members:
+    - You can move any group to any position in any panel.
-You can select to see your groups by class, group number role or any combination.
+    - You can select to see your groups by class, group number role or any combination.
-Easy group arrangement via Drag-n-Drop.
+    - Easy group arrangement via Drag-n-Drop.
-You can additionally setup to display Pets, Vehicles, Main Tanks, private Tanks.
+    - You can additionally setup to display Pets, Vehicles, Main Tanks, private Tanks.
-A panel setup wizard lets you setup most common settings with a few clicks
+- A panel setup wizard lets you setup most common settings with a few clicks
-- You can store different skins and arrangements of panels separately Supported standards / Compatibility:
+- You can store different skins and arrangements of panels separately

+Supported standards / Compatibility:
 - CTRA/oRA: Main Tank setup / resurrection monitor
 - libSharedMedia: Fonts, Statusbar textures
 - Masque